About Cira Center

 Capri Izzo (they/she) is a Licensed Clinical Social Worker (LCSW) who received their Master’s Degree in Adult Mental Health & Wellbeing from the University of Southern California.
 Before working at CCBH, Capri gained experience working in an outpatient program supporting clients around diverse experiences such as issues with substances, depression, anxiety, identity development, and other life challenges for individuals, couples, and families.
 Some of her favorite forms of self-regulation include poetry, art, video games, and being in community with friends.

 Capri considers therapy to be a cooperative process that allows a person to grow and explore within a dynamic relationship between therapist and client.
-They are trained in Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Solutions-Focused Therapy (SFT), and mindfulness-based interventions, and use a relational approach that allows each client’s needs to take the center of a therapy session.
+They are trained in Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy (DBT), Solutions-Focused Therapy (SFT), and mindfulness-based interventions, and use a relational approach that allows each client’s needs to take the center of a therapy session.

 With training in intimate partner violence, unhealthy relationships, and body-based interventions, Capri takes a trauma-informed approach to therapy.
 They ensure a comfortable environment in which to delve into tough experiences and make changes in life through introspection, understanding, and empowerment.